Amazon Prime Day 2018: The best deals you can get right now

 Where else can I find info on Prime Day?

 Looking for even more info on Amazon Prime Day?
-Check out coverage on CNET's sister sites below:
+Check out CNET's sister sites:

 - Amazon Prime Day 2018 coverage on GameSpot